Bringing Natural Burial to the Seacoast

 No wetlands within 100ft

-A gift, sale or long-term lease of land to Lotus and Lavender Burial could be advantageous for the landowner, the environment and our community.
-We would love to discuss possibilities with you or whomever you think of to connect us with.
+A gift, sale or long-term lease of land to Lotus and Lavender Burial has many advantages.
+We would love to discuss possibilities with you.
 Discussions or suggestions will remain confidential.

 We are available for private green burial consulting and death doula work!

-Some Criteria and Characteristics of Green Burial Cemeteries:
+Some Criteria and Characteristics of Natural Burial Cemeteries:

 Caring for the dead with minimal environmental impact that aids in the conservation of natural resources